 2.547 Water Thinnable Paint ― Any paint which is thinnable with water for its application.

-2.548 Weathering ― The behaviour of paint films when exposed to sun, rain, frost and atmospheric pollution ( see also ‘accelerated weathering’ ).
+2.548 Weathering ― The behaviour of paint films when exposed to sun, rain, frost and atmospheric pollution ( see ‘accelerated weathering’ ).

 2.549 Webbing ― The development of wrinkles, often in well-defined pattern, in the surface of a paint or varnish during drying.
-This condition results from the irreversible swelling of partially dried surface skin ( see also ‘frosting’ ) and may be aggregated by impure gas fumes during stoving in a gas oven, in which case it is termed as ‘gas checking’ ( webbing is generally regarded as a paint defect, but is made use of in some paint finishes to give textured coating, which obscures minor faults and indentations in the surface to be coated ).
+This condition results from the irreversible swelling of partially dried surface skin ( see ‘frosting’ ) and may be aggregated by impure gas fumes during stoving in a gas oven, in which case it is termed as ‘gas checking’ ( webbing is generally regarded as a paint defect, but is made use of in some paint finishes to give textured coating, which obscures minor faults and indentations in the surface to be coated ).

 2.550 Wet Edge ― An edge which remains workable.
 When painting large surfaces, it is generally necessary to join up to the edge of a paint film which has been left for an appreciable time.
 When this can be done by blending, the edge with free working paint without any lap showing the film is said to present a wet edge.